base-org/web/apps/base-docs/docs/building-with-base/guides/building-with-base-and-foundry/introduction.md

 hide_table_of_contents: false
 ---

 In this article, you'll learn how to set up [Foundry], a toolchain for smart contract development.
-You'll also learn how to configure it to work with base.
+You'll also learn how to configure it to work with Base.

 ---